Freeland Community School District

 Freeland Community School District is a school district headquartered in Freeland, Michigan in northwest Saginaw County.
 It is a part of the Saginaw Intermediate School District and serves the Freeland area, including Tittabawassee Township, the northern portion of Thomas Township, and the westernmost sections of Kochville Township.
 Its schools include Freeland Learning Center, Freeland Elementary School, Freeland Middle School, and Freeland High School.
-For the 2017–2018 school year, there were 1,969 students attending Freeland Schools.

 Freeland Learning Center

 Freeland Learning Center is the oldest school building in the district, built in 1959, and expanded since then.
 As of 2021–2022 school year, the Learning Center houses Young 5's, Kindergarten, and 1st grade classes.

+The Learning Center also used to hold 2nd grade, until 2017.
+The school times are 8:45-3:50.

 Freeland Elementary School

 Freeland Elementary School also houses the District administration office.
 As of the 2021–2022 school year, the Elementary school houses students in 2nd-5th grade on the Elementary schedule as well as 6th grade class that operates on the Middle School schedule.